 Around the turn of the 20th century, a curious, new creature emerged in the world.
-This creature was called “the new woman” and an “independently minded female”.
+This creature was called “the new woman” or an “independently minded female.”
 She was the sign of things to come, a woman who relied on herself, not a man.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Who Was the New Woman?